What is an Analysis Sheet

 1. Gather All Related Data

 Every analysis report has to have substantial data as its basis.
-Imagining information and not having any concrete evidence makes your report not credible.
+Imagining information and not having any concrete evidence makes your simple report not credible.
 Not only will the detailed report loses credibility, but also you as the maker of the professional document.
 Thus, get your facts straight and collect all related data.
 These will be your building blocks to input in your sheet.
 Plus, when you have all your data, compile them so that you can use it in your appendices.

 2. Analyze the Information